Mathematician, Broadcaster, best-selling author and Professor of the Public Understanding of Mathematics, University of Cambridge

 Global Employee Benefits Specialist, HSBC

-Kavita Patel is the Global Employee Benefits Specialist at HSBC.Curated roundtables or visit exhibition Thursday @ 4:00 PM
+Kavita Patel is the Global Employee Benefits Specialist at HSBC.OPTION 5: Optimising health benefits and insurances: to control costs and improve health outcomes Thursday @ 4:00 PM

 Co-Founder & CEO, nudge Global